Updates and news

 p36 JR Kyushu rail passes

-Note that Japanese nationals can no longer buy JR Kyushu passes.
+Note that Japanese nationals can no longer buy JR Kyushu rail passes.

 p48 Tourist information